 - Self-draining, zippered chest pocket with key lanyard

 - Reinforced seat and knee patches; self-draining

 - Every suit 100% fill tested; guaranteed to be dry

-Kokatat will hand build a dry suit from the measurements and information provided by our customer.
+Kokatat can lengthen or shorten sleeve and legs, lengthen torso, and change sock and gasket sizes to accommodate customer measurements.
 We recommend that all measurements be performed by an authorized and trained Kokatat retailer.
 Be sure to follow the measuring instructions below carefully.
 Kokatat is not responsible for the fit of a dry suit if the information provided is incorrect or incomplete.
 Measure twice, cut once.

 DRY SUIT MEASURING INSTRUCTIONS

 - Do not measure yourself.
 Measurements should be performed by an authorized and trained Kokatat retailer.
 Failing that, someone you trust to get in close with a cloth measuring tape.

 - Just relax!
 Look forward and stand up straight with your feet about 12 inches apart.